Local government climate action highlights

 North Coast Regional District

-The North Coast Regional District, in partnership with the Community Energy Association and partnering local governments, implemented the Charge North Level 2 EV charging network for north and central B.C.
+The North Coast Regional District, in partnership with the Community Energy Association and partnering local governments, began charging infrastructure installations for the Charge North Level 2 EV charging network for north and central B.C. in 2022.

 The initiative received federal and provincial funding through the CleanBC Communities Fund and includes the following desired outcomes: